KurtGokhan/tegaki/README.md

 <h3 align="center">Handwriting animation for any font</h3>

 <p align="center">
-  Tegaki (手書き) generates stroke data from fonts and renders animated handwriting in React.<br />
+  Tegaki (手書き) turns any Google Font into animated handwriting.<br />
   No manual path authoring.
 No native dependencies.
 Just pick a font.
 </p>